waynetanaka/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd : Delete the directory my_first_directory that is in the /tmp directory
+rm -r :Delete the directory my_first_directory that is in the /tmp directory